 Robbinsville Township Scores Another Victory at Washington Woods

 Court-Appointed Commissioners Side with Township on Final Price

 ROBBINSVILLE, NJ – (July 12, 2017) – Robbinsville Township scored another victory in the ongoing legal battle for the Washington Woods/Edinburg Village property this week when the court-appointed commissioners determined the final price of the disputed land on Robbinsville-Edinburg Road at $8.7 million.

-UPDATE: Attorneys for Robbinsville Township and Washington Woods LLC reached a settlement agreement totaling $9 million to settle all claims associated with the once-disputed property.
+UPDATE: Attorneys for Robbinsville Township and Washington Woods LLC reached a settlement agreement totaling $9 million to settle all claims, professional and personal, associated with the once-disputed property.

 The Township's appraisal submitted to the court for the 225 acre parcel was $8 million, while the appraisal submitted by Washington Woods LLC was $11.5 million.
 Robbinsville Township also received $2 million from Mercer County to help take the property for public use via condemnation, lowering the final Township cost to $6.7 million.
 No further damages will be collected since any work done on the property was performed prior to Robbinsville Township gaining title.